After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 “We have taller buildings, but shorter tempers.
 Wider freeways, but narrower viewpoints…” Whatever technological advancement or intelligence we achieved, if we can’t treat our planet and our fellowmen the way they should be treated, we miss the whole point.

-8. Paul Jun on how Words Shape Life and Improve Humanity
+8. Author Paul Jun on how Words Shape Life and Improve Humanity

 “Words can do anything.
 They can bring warmth to those who feel discomfort.
 They can fill people with happiness, encouragement, hope, or even make them fall in love; but they can also do the contrary such as inflict pain, brainwash, destroy whole cities and devour civilizations.”